7.7M Records Across 49 States

 - The Opportunity: A business-driven model can quantify risk based on real-time variables (weather, infrastructure density, time of day) to inform premium pricing and logistical rerouting.

-I engineered a rigorous data pipeline to transform raw, noisy public data into a refined safety tool:
+I owned the pipeline that turned raw, noisy public data into a modeling-ready dataset:

-- Feature Engineering: Converted raw timestamps into “Business Features” (e.g.,
+- Feature Engineering: Converted raw timestamps into commute-relevant features (

 I. Risk-Prone Temporal Windows